m0zh1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-4-isalpha checks if a character c is alphabetic; return 1 if true, else 0.\n File 5-sign checks if int n is less than, equal to or greater tham 0\n 6-abs computes the absoulute value of int n\n
+4-isalpha checks if a character c is alphabetic; return 1 if true, else 0.\n File 5-sign checks if int n is less than, equal to or greater tham 0\n 6-abs computes the absoulute value of int n\n 7-print_last_digit computes and returns value of last digit of int n\n